What to Check When the Editor/Viewer Does Not Start Properly

 Click “Help” in the File menu -> Click “Open Log File” -> All “log.txt”

-If you can attach the “log.txt” file with your bug report in the community, we will be able to respond smoothly.
+If you can attach a “log.txt” file with your bug report in the community, we will be able to respond efficiently.

 If logs cannot be obtained

 If the Editor itself cannot be started and logs cannot be obtained, obtain fault information from the command prompt.

 - Click Start menu -> Windows System Tools -> Command Prompt

 - Copy and paste “cd “C:\Program Files\Live2D Cubism X.X”” into the command prompt and press Enter

 Note: Replace X.X with the name of your version.